hadrori/FCCPC_Library/README.md

 Library
 =================
-This project limit is 30-April-2014
+This project limit is 30-April-2014<br>
+If any issue, write issue in github.

 Coding Rule
 -----------------